 Messaging, brand purpose and problem-solving matter:

-We know that consumers are drawn to, and loyal to, brands that they feel have a positive impact.
+We know that consumers are drawn to — and loyal to— brands they feel have a positive impact.
 Especially now, studies show that brands that do not actively demonstrate their commitment to easing the burden of the pandemic risk losing consumer trust.
 PR professionals have quickly and completely reshaped brand messaging to ensure that brand purpose shines through to reassure audiences.
 When pitching on behalf of a client, ask yourself if the product or service you’re pitching is helpful or necessary.
 Think about what you would find helpful while you work from home or as you try to avoid getting sick.
 For example, we have seen that any clients that can support connectivity for consumers during this time have been well-received by both media and consumers.
 Such thinking is as relevant for B2B tech companies as it is to B2C.